mara-lezel/projects/JAVA Ecosystem/README.md

 * Animals can eat plants, or hunt each other
 * If animals cannot get food, they starve to death

-**Ecosystem has 3 types of entities - plants, herbivores and carnivores.
-<br/>Plants have different types, which grow at different speeds and patterns:**
+**Plants have different types, which grow at different speeds and patterns:**
 * Alyssum
 * Beet
 * Blueberry